 Brian G. Feagan completed a medical degree at the University of Western Ontario in London, Ontario, Canada.
-His postdoctoral training included residency in the Department of Medicine and a fellowship in Gastroenterology at the University of Western Ontario.
-A Fellow of the Royal College of Physicians and Surgeons of Canada, Dr. Feagan holds membership in the Canadian and American Association of Gastroenterology, the American College of Gastroenterology, the College of Physicians and Surgeons of Ontario, Crohn’s and Colitis Canada (CCC) and the European Crohn’s & Colitis Organization (ECCO).
-He is the recipient of the 2013 Senior Achievement Award from the Crohn’s & Colitis Foundation of America (CCFA) and Dean’s Award of Excellence in 2013 from the University of Western Ontario.
+His postdoctoral training included a residency in the Department of Medicine and a fellowship in Gastroenterology at the University of Western Ontario.
+A Fellow of the Royal College of Physicians and Surgeons of Canada, Dr. Feagan holds membership in the Canadian and American Association of Gastroenterology, the American College of Gastroenterology, the College of Physicians and Surgeons of Ontario, Crohn’s and Colitis Canada (CCC), and the European Crohn’s & Colitis Organization (ECCO).
+He is the recipient of the 2013 Senior Achievement Award from the Crohn’s & Colitis Foundation of America (CCFA) and the Dean’s Award of Excellence in 2013 from the University of Western Ontario.
 He has authored over 200 articles, book chapters and has also given over 900 invited presentations, at national and international scientific meetings.
-In 1997, Dr. Feagan became Director of Robarts Clinical Trials at the Robarts Research Institute, University of Western Ontario.
-His research efforts focus on the design and implementation of randomized controlled trials of therapy for inflammatory bowel disease.
-He has been the principal investigator on numerous large-scale randomized clinical trials.
+In 1997, Dr. Feagan became Director of Robarts Clinical Trials (now Alimentiv, Inc.).

 Ghassan WahbehMD, Director of the Inflammatory Bowel Disease Center at Seattle Children’s Hospital

 Ghassan Wahbeh, MD, is the director of the Inflammatory Bowel Disease Center at Seattle Children’s Hospital.
-He is professor of pediatrics and gastroenterology at the University of Washington School of Medicine.
-Dr. Wahbeh’s clinical focus is in advanced care for children adolescents and young adultswith Crohn’s Disease and Ulcerative Colitis, including advanced therapeutics and pre and post-surgery IBD management.
+He is a Professor of Pediatrics and Gastroenterology at the University of Washington School of Medicine.
+Dr. Wahbeh’s clinical focus is in advanced care for children, adolescents, and young adults with Crohn’s Disease and Ulcerative Colitis, including advanced therapeutics and pre and post-surgery IBD management.
 Dr. Wahbeh’s research interests include advanced management of moderate and severe colitis in the outpatient and inpatient setting, managing complicated Crohn’s disease including fistulizing and stricturing phenotypes, mucosal healing in IBD, navigating surgical options in IBD and novel therapies.
-Dr. Wahbeh is actively involved as teaching faculty in medical student education, resident training and fellow physician specialty training.
+Dr. Wahbeh is actively involved as teaching faculty in medical student education, resident training, and fellow physician specialty training.
 He is the honored recipient of the Outstanding Teaching Faculty Award, as well as the Family Choice Award, and the Northwest Crohns & Colitis Foundation service award.
 He continues to serve as a member of the National Professional Education Committee and the Northwest Medical Advisory Committee of the Crohns and Colitis Foundation of America.

 Scott D. LeeMD, Associate Professor of Medicine